Easy Red Lentil Curry Soup

 Instructions

-• Saute the onion in 1 tablespoon of avocado oil over medium low heat until it becomes translucent (about 5-7 minutes) *to make this recipe oil free substitute vegan broth for the oil.
+• Saute the onion in 1 tablespoon of avocado oil over medium-low heat until it becomes translucent (about 5 to 7 minutes) (To make this recipe oil-free substitute vegan broth for the oil).

-• Add in 4 cloves of chopped garlic and saute for about a minute until fragrant.
+• Add 4 cloves of chopped garlic and saute for about 1 minute, until fragrant.

-• Add in the diced carrots and potatoes and stir to combine.
-Note- I do not peel my vegetables because the skin adds nutrients, I do wash them and scrub them with a vegetable brush.
+• Add the diced carrots and potatoes and stir to combine.
+Note: I do not peel my vegetables because the skin adds nutrients, but I do wash them and scrub them with a vegetable brush.

-• Add in 1.5 cups of well rinsed red/orange lentils and stir to combine
+• Add 1½ cups of well-rinsed red/orange lentils and stir to combine.

-• Add in 6 cups of hot water, cover, and bring to a boil.
+• Add 6 cups of hot water, cover, and bring to a boil.

-• Add in 2 tablespoons of prik king curry and stir well to combine.
+• Add 2 tablespoons of Prik King curry and stir well to combine.

-• Add in salt to taste, I used about 1 teaspoon.
+• Add salt to taste, I used about 1 teaspoon.

 • Cover and cook over medium low/medium heat at a simmer until the vegetables are tender, about 20 minutes.

-• Add in 2 cups of finely chopped kale, stir, and let it cook for about 5 more minutes.
+• Add 2 cups of finely chopped kale, stir, and let everything cook for about 5 more minutes.

 Notes and Adjustments:

-* I add in more kale but I am used to eating kale, this is a great recipe to introduce kale into your diet as it does not have a strong flavor in this recipe
+* I add in more kale than listed above but I am used to eating kale - this is a great recipe to introduce kale into your diet as it does not have a strong flavor in the recipe.

 Be sure to chop your carrots and potatoes into small pieces as it makes the soup more palatable.